kramfs/rcav-utilities/README.md

 Prerequisite
 -------------
-- 1. Powershell remote execution policy is enabled.
+- If running on Windows, set Powershell remote execution policy is enabled.
 Open a command prompt and type the following commands in sequence:

 `powershell <Enter>`
 `Set-ExecutionPolicy RemoteSigned <Enter>`
 `Exit <Enter>`

-2. Download vSphere PowerCLI from the Download page of the VMware Web site and install the vSphere PowerCLI software.
+- Download vSphere PowerCLI from the Download page of the VMware Web site and install the vSphere PowerCLI software.
 This is also available for other platforms:

 Powershell - https://github.com/PowerShell/PowerShell
 PowerCLI - https://labs.vmware.com/flings/powercli-core